-It causes skin lesions similar to those of chickenpox or herpes, but also nerve damage which predominates in the ganglia of the cranial and spinal nerves.
+Cultivating button mushrooms I understand, but the zoster virus!
+This evil pleasure of trying to cause harm to others.
+It causes skin lesions similar to those of chickenpox or herpes, but also nerve damage that predominates in the cranial and spinal nerve ganglia.

-shingles mainly affected adults over 80 years of age.
-Over the years,the age of its victims is rejuvenated to 50 and today it affects infants.
-Remember, this is a virus.
+shingles mainly affected adults over 80 years old.
+As the years go by,the age of its victims is rejuvenated

 What are the first symptoms of shingles?

-The duration can range from one to several months or even several years.
+How long does shingles last?
+The duration can range from one to several months, even several years.

 In the complications of shingles there are: